 The CDC contends that employees with workplace health programs are more productive because they are more likely to visit healthcare providers.
 Thus, employees can prevent debilitating ailments that would keep them home if left untreated.
 Additionally, contagions are likely to be stopped before infections cause office-wide shutdowns.
 When employees are less frequently on sick leave, the number of employees needed to run a company decreases, freeing up capital to invest elsewhere.

 The IRS offers up to 50% rebates to businesses that provide employer-paid health insurance premiums for small businesses.
 Companies can even claim the credit on previous or future tax returns if they didn't claim the benefit during that fiscal year.

 When should your business provide health insurance?

 The best time is now.
 Consider a staff investment: how much productivity is lost because you don't have the best staff possible?
 Would the returns of a more efficient, productive, and timely team stimulate growth and capital for your business?
 Employee replacement costs can reach 20% for entry-level employees to 200% for executives of the person they're replacing, so incentivizing high-level employees to stay becomes more affordable than dealing with constant turnover and retraining costs.

-When you are looking to attract new hires, keep in mind that an increasing portion of the workforce now expects health benefits not as an optional bonus but as a requirement.
-Companies lacking certain benefits will lose more and more potential solid candidates and even 40% of existing staff as more people come to expect health insurance as a provision for working full time.
+When attracting new hires, remember that an increasing portion of the workforce now expects health benefits not as an optional bonus but as a requirement.
+Companies needing certain benefits will lose more and more potential solid candidates and even 40% of existing staff as more people come to expect health insurance as a provision for working full time.